spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 # Install PCG

 Use the following steps to install a PCG cluster in your MAAS environment.
-You can use the Palette CLI or the PCG Installer Image to deploy a PCG cluster.
-Review the prerequisites for each option before selecting an option.
+You can use the [Palette CLI](/palette-cli) or the PCG Installer Image to deploy a PCG cluster.
+Review the prerequisites for each option to help you identify the correct install method.

 <br />